bekzod/bsss/README.md

 BSSS
 ----
-Multipart S3 file uploader, simultaneously uploads several parts at once.
+Multipart S3 file uploader, simultaneously uploads several parts.
 Buffers upload chunks until they are fully uploaded.
-The module might not be scalable but good for reliable upload to S3. without
+The module might not be scalable but good for reliable upload to S3.